quarkusio/code.quarkus.io/README.md

 The structure of this Web app is a bit special as it is possible to extend and customize it.
 It is what we could call a Fullstack React library thanks to the power of the [Quarkus Web Bundler](https://github.com/quarkiverse/quarkus-web-bundler).
 It also contains our community implementation for code.quarkus.io.

+📁  **./web-deps** contains all the web dependencies for the library, it is split in its own module to allow the library to be used in other Quarkus apps.

-📁  **./base** is the base library, it contains the Api and the React library, it also contains the community-app React app which can be disabled in production
+📁  **./base** is the base library, it contains the Api and the Code Quarkus React library, it also contains the Community App for dev purposes (you can remove it if you provide your own).

-📁  **./community-app** is the community-app Quarkus app, it uses the base library without doing much as it directly use the community-app inside it.
+📁  **./community-app** is the community-app Quarkus app, it uses the base library without doing much as it directly use the Community App inside it.

 📁  **./acceptance-test** are the test which run to auto promote new versions to production